 If your parents are visiting USA or if you’re coming to USA on a student or travel visa (or any other legal ways you are entering USA) you will need a traveler’s medical insurance.
 It’s not a must but very recommended.
 In this article, I’ll discuss about which travel insurance plans you need to buy for your parents when visiting USA.
 (Also read: Tips to buy the best travel insurance)

-Which are the best travel insurance plans for parents?
+Which is the best travel insurance for parents visiting USA?

 Here are some of the best travel insurance for parents visiting USA…